Crypec/zuse/README.md

 # Zuse

 <img align="left" src="resources/zuse_logo.svg" alt="original logo of the Zuse KG" width="200"/>
-Zuse is a new programming language which aims make writing lightning fast code as easy as possible by providing extensible meta programming mechanisms to easily verify programm correctness.
+Zuse is a new programming language which aims to make writing lightning fast code as easy as possible by providing extensible meta programming mechanisms to easily verify programm correctness.